jordanmasters/phonesse/README.md

 ## Documentation

-ReadTheDocs walkthrough and [documentation](https://jordanmasters.github.io/phonomials/_static/overviews/phonesse.html) is available online.
+ReadTheDocs [walkthrough and documentation](https://jordanmasters.github.io/phonomials/_static/overviews/phonesse.html) is available online.

 ## Disclaimer

 Licence, and notice of work in progress

 ## Setup

-`pip install phonesse` download & install will be available soon
+will be available soon through `pip install phonesse` for download & install

-for now...
+until then... follow the instructions below

 ### Download